Futuristic control panel for Redux history transitions with observing cat

 });

-In this example, when the USER_LOGGED_IN action is dispatched, it will automatically trigger a transition to the user’s dashboard, complete with a welcome message in the URL.
+In this example, when the login action is dispatched, it will automatically trigger a navigation to the user’s dashboard after the state has been updated.

 Conditional Transitions